techfixpros/PDDuino/README.md

 ## Usage:
 ### Bootstrap Procedure
-Assuming you are using a MounT adapter to host a Feather or Teensy.<br>
+Assuming you are using a [MounT](https://github.com/bkw777/MounT) adapter to host a Feather or Teensy.<br>
-Assuming you are using the BCR-USB adapter to power the MounT.<br>
+Assuming you are using the [BCR-USB](https://github.com/bkw777/BCR_Breakout) adapter to power the MounT.<br>
 Assuming the portable is a Model 100.<br>
 Assuming you want to install TS-DOS.<br>

 1: Start with the Model 100 turned off.<br>
- Plug the MounT and BCR adapters into the Model 100 and connect the micro-usb cable from the BCR adapter to the MounT.
+ Plug the MounT and BCR adapters into the Model 100 and connect the micro-usb cable from the BCR adapter to the MounT.<br>
  Eject the SD card.

 2: Place an ascii format BASIC loader on the root of the SD card, renamed as LOADER.DO.<br>